 Treasury Bills, Notes and Bonds

-Some financial experts like Peter Schiff, president of Euro Pacific Capital, a man who predicted the housing bubble would burst in 2005, recommend looking at foreign investments as depression-proof investments.
+Some financial experts recommend looking at foreign investments as depression-proof investments.
 This is because if the United States goes into a depression, the value of foreign currencies unaffected by an American depression will rise in comparison.
-Schiff recommends looking at bonds and stocks in Asian countries like Japan and Singapore, as well as commodity-producing countries like Australia and Canada.
+Some foreign bonds that are considered "safe-haven" investments include euro-zone government bonds, such as the German bund.